-Message from the dean
+Message from the acting dean

 The Faculty of Education and Social Work at the University of Sydney offers extraordinary professional development opportunities for individuals who are interested in education and social work as careers or areas of study.
 The Faculty of Education and Social Work has amazing programs with engaged professionals integrating scholarship with formative practice.

 The Bachelor of Social Work and Bachelor of Arts/Bachelor of Social Work degrees are firmly based in the humanities and social sciences, with students able to take advantage of the incredible range of opportunities available at the University of Sydney.